nikkijuk/pigeongram/README.md

 ### Role of application

-- Application loads some test data to cosmosdb
+- Application loads some test data to document database

 ### Role of controller